Promoting British Values at Waddesdon Village Primary School

-School Council; each year each class decides by vote which boy and girl they wish to have on the School Council.
+Pupil Parliament; each year each class decides by vote which 2 children they wish to have on Pupil Parliament.

-Children have a twice yearly questionnaire where they are able to put forward their views about the school.
-The SC administers the questionnaire and reports on the findings to the Curriculum Committee of Governors.
+Children have a yearly questionnaire where they are able to put forward their views about the school.

-Playground Buddies; the playground buddies are trained to support all children in the school during break times.
+Playground Buddies; the playground buddies are trained to support all children in the school during break and lunch times.

 Curriculum; pupils learn how to share and defend their points of view and how this can be peacefully challenged.
 Pupils learn about the advantages and disadvantages of democracy and how it works in Britain.

 The Rule of Law; respect for the basis on which the law is made and applies in England and supports equality of opportunity for all

 School Rules and Values; the importance of laws, whether they are those that govern the class, the school, or the country, are consistently reinforced at Waddesdon Village Primary School.
 Pupils are taught from an early age the rules of the school.
 These are our Golden Rules, Playground Rules and Classroom Rules.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Curriculum; pupils learn to be able to distinguish right from wrong and how to resolve conflict.
 They understand how to be moral and what this looks like in our school.